-Mr Robinson and Kevin Carroll, who set up the controversial group in 2009, announced their withdrawal from the EDL today.
+Mr Robinson and Kevin Carroll, who set up the controversial group in 2009, have announced their withdrawal from the EDL.

 In a press conference after the announcement, Mr Robinson said while he wants to lead a revolution against Islamist ideology, he does not want to lead a revolution against Muslims.

 The former EDL leader told journalists he believed his organisation sparked debate and "had to happen", and claimed he does not "hate Muslims".

 Mr Robinson and Mr Carroll announced their departure from the EDL through counter-extremism think tank Quilliam, saying they had decided to leave because they can no longer keep extremist elements at bay.

 The 30-year-old, from Luton, said: "I believe what has happened with the English Defence League has had to happen.